weidai07/black-jack/README.md

 A Blackjack instantly beats all hands that is not a blackjack.
 In the case of a tied score which is also known as 'push,' all of the bets on the table will be withdrawn to the original players.

-Additional information for this game can be found in Wikipedia; https://en.wikipedia.org/wiki/Blackjack
+Additional information for this game can be found on Wikipedia; https://en.wikipedia.org/wiki/Blackjack

 ## Known Bugs

+* _Dealer does not display final card in 2 places_
-* _None at this time_
+* _Split is not functional at this current time_

 ## Technologies Used: